| Marketing Research Services

 How Does PackageCheck® Work?

-A representative sample of target-audience consumers are recruited to visit our website and view each package design.
-The respondents see only one package
+A representative sample of target-audience consumers is recruited to view each

-A comprehensive, Internet-based packaging research system to evaluate finished (or near-finished) package designs.
+online packaging research system to evaluate finished (or near-finished) package

 How Does PackageTest® Work?

-A representative sample is recruited from one of our worldwide Internet panels,
+A representative sample is recruited from one of our worldwide online panels,

 and qualified respondents are invited to evaluate the package design.
 Recommended

-sample size is 300.
-Respondents first see the package's front panel, and later
+sample size is 200.
+Respondents first see the package’s front panel, and

-view the other panels.
-The research design is monadic (i.e., no respondent evaluates
+later view the other panels.
+The research design is monadic (i.e., no respondent

-more than one package design).
-Then the respondents complete a battery of questions
+evaluates more than one package design).
+The respondents complete a battery of

-and diagnostic ratings about the package.
-The report includes answers to standard
+questions and diagnostic ratings about the package.
+The report includes answers

-questions, as well as the coded responses to all open-ended questions, along with
+to standard questions, as well as the coded responses to all open-ended questions,

 Our SellingPower™ mathematical model, based on a number of key variables, calculates an overall score for the package design and compares it to our action standards.